shelbyedmonds/artsy/README.md

 ## Suggestions

-I would suggest breaking up your interface into multiple classes as needed in order to reduce repetition.
+I would suggest breaking up your interface into multiple classes as needed in order to reduce repetition and increase code reuse.
 For example, you know that there are three images, each with their own "rotate" and "reset" buttons.
-Why not create a class that extends <code>JPanel</code> that contains a place to hold an image as well as those two buttons (and probably some other methods for opening a file, etc.)?
-That way, you only write the code once (instead of three times) and you simply create three different objects of that class to add to your GUI.
+Think about creating a separate class that extends <code>JPanel</code>, containing GUI components to display an image, its label, as well as those two buttons.
+This class can also contain convenience methods for opening/saving a file, displaying the image for that panel.
+You can also include the action listeners for that panel's buttons as inner classes (named or anonymous).
+That way, you only write the code once (instead of three times) and you simply create three different objects of that panel class to add to your GUI.

 ## Resources